Jordan repeals 'marry-the-rapist' clause

 Article 308 originates from a 1911 Ottoman legal code, largely based on the Napoleonic penal code of 1810, according to the official news agency.

-Nine other Arab states have laws that let rapists off the hook on condition that they marry their victims, according to Human Rights Watch.
+Eight other Arab states have laws that let rapists off the hook on condition that they marry their victims, according to Human Rights Watch.
 But they are all facing growing pressure from activists to reform.

 In December, a Lebanese parliamentary committee announced a plan to abolish Lebanon's version of the law, but the proposal is still making its way through the country's typically sluggish legislative process.